xymbol/otp-examples/calculator/README.md

 ## What it demonstrates

-- Requests handled with pattern matching.
+- Requests handled with pattern matching
-- Choice of async and sync server calls.
+- When to use async and sync server calls
-- Handler tests for complex state.
+- Handler tests for complex states

 ## Questions?